johnblat/sdl-platformer-test/flecs/docs/Manual.md

 In addition to casting the value to the right type and passing in the component, this macro also captures the size of the type, which saves Flecs from having to do a component data lookup.

 Understanding how the macro's work will go a long way in being able to write effective code in Flecs, and will lead to less surprises when debugging the code.

-## Good practices
-Writing code for an Entity Component System is different from object oriented code, and while the concepts are not very complex, it can be counter intuitive if you have never used one.
-This section provides a couple of guidelines on how to write code for ECS and Flecs specifically to get you started.

-### ECS guidelines
-The following guidelines apply to ECS in general.

-- When building a new feature, start with the components.
-Spend time thinking about how the components will be used: how often are they written/read, who owns them, how many instances etc.

-- Design components so that they have a single purpose.
-It is much easier / cheaper to combine two components in a query than it is to split up components, which causes a lot of refactoring.

-- Don't over-generalize.
-If your code has lots of branches it is possible that you're trying to do too much with a single component.
-Consider splitting up components.
-It's ok to have multiple components with the same fields, if this makes your business logic simpler.

-- Minimize the number of branches (`if`, `while`, `for`) in a system.
-Branches are expensive and prevent vectorization of code.

-- Think twice before adding collections to components.
-Collections are OK if the contents of the collection are meant to be interpreted as an atomic unit, but if the individual elements must be interpreted in a standalone way, consider creating separate entities instead.

-- Avoid dependencies / direct interaction between systems.
-Components are the only things that should be used for inter-system communication.

-- Don't store function pointers in components.
-If you need to provide different (mutually exclusive) implementations for a component, use systems & tags.

-- Don't feel like you should store everything in ECS.
-ECS is great for iterating large sets of entities linearly, but things more specialized than that (like spatial data structures) are better implemented separately.
-You can always cross-reference entity handles from your specialized data structure.

-### Performance guidelines
-When starting with ECS, it is important to build intuition around how expensive different operations are in ECS.
-Here are a few general observations.
-Note that these may vary across ECS implementations:

-- Iteration over large sets of similar entities is super fast

-- Random access (`ecs_get`) is comparatively slow

-- Entity creation / destruction is cheap when compared with OOP

-- Adding/removing components is comparable to creation/deletion

-- Creating systems and queries is slow, evaluating systems and queries is very fast

-- Creating a filter is fast, evaluating a filter is slow when compared to a query

-### Flecs guidelines
-The following guidelines apply to Flecs specifically.
-Following these guidelines will ensure that your applications perform well, are well organized and that their systems can be reused in multiple projects.

-- Write periodic logic in systems.
-Systems provide a unified mechanism for running logic in the main loop and make features like time management available to the application.
-Writing logic in systems makes it easy to organize features in composable units.

-- Always use `delta_time` in simulation systems to progress component values.
-Aside from making sure the execution of logic is decoupled from the number of frames per second, an application may want to pause or slow down the simulation, which is only possible if all simulation systems consistently use `delta_time`.

-- Use POD (plain old data) components wherever possible.

-- Use component lifecycle actions for managing memory owned by a component.

-- Preallocate memory where possible with `ecs_dim` and `ecs_dim_type`, as this makes application performance more predictable.

-- Decide what your pipeline looks like.
-A pipeline defines the phases your main loop will go through, and determines where your systems should run.
-You can use the Flecs builtin pipeline, which enables you to use the flecs module ecosystem, or you can define your own.

-- Understand how different components are accessed in each phase of the pipeline.
-This will help you determine how to assign systems to different pipelines.

-- Annotate system signatures with `[in]` and `[out]` where possible.
-This will not only make it easier for someone to reason about dataflow in an application, but will also allow Flecs to optimize system execution.
-The default is `[inout]`.

-- Organize high level features into modules.
-Features are often implemented with multiple systems and components, and keeping them together in a module makes it easier to import features, while keeping code organized in large applications.

-- Put components that are not specific to any feature in particular (for example: `Position`) in a their own module.
-Component-only modules provide the bedrock for an ecosystem where different modules can coexist while working on the same data.

-- Build declarative, component-driven APIs where possible.
-Flecs allows applications to define behavior when a component value changes.
-Using components instead of normal functions enables external tools to introspect and configure your applications, especially when used in combination with modules like `flecs.meta` and `flecs.dash`.

-- Use `ecs_progress` to run the main loop.
-This will make it possible to plug & play new features into application by importing modules from the Flecs ecosystem, and also enable applications to use automatic FPS control, time management and multithreading.

-- Use component references (`ecs_get_ref`) when repeatedly accessing the same component.
-This is a faster alternative to `ecs_get`, with as only downside that a little bit of state has to be stored.

 ## Entities
 Entities are uniquely identifiable objects in a game or simulation.
 In a real time strategy game, there may be entities for the different units, buildings, UI elements and particle effects, but also for exmaple the camera, world and player.
 An entity does not contain any state, and is not of a particular type.
 In a traditional OOP-based game, you may expect a tank in the game is of class "Tank".
 In ECS, an entity is simply a unique identifier, and any data and behavior associated with that entity is implemented with components and systems.